squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 Only ONE proxy cache in a chain is allowed to "use" the Proxy-Authentication request header.
 Once the header is used, it must not be passed on to other proxies.

 Therefore, you must allow the neighbor caches to request from each other without proxy authentication.
-This is simply accomplished by listing the neighbor ACL's first in the list of ''http_access'' lines.
+This is simply accomplished by listing the neighbor ACL's first in the list of ''SquidConf:http_access'' lines.
 For example:

 {{{
 acl proxy-A src 10.0.0.1